Super Bowl: Limo shortage could bring ‘black eye’ to Georgia

 “They’re basically asking the colonel of state patrol to set aside state law.
 That’s kind of brash,” McDonough told WAGA-TV .
 “That’s not something I’m going to give permission to do.”

+In a separate email to the AP, Atlanta Convention & Visitors Bureau spokesman Heather Kirksey said “we aren’t aware of a transportation shortage.”

-“We’re going to have to break major contracts,” limousine company owner Fred Rich told the TV station.
-“We’re going to have to tell major, major corporate clients we can’t handle their VIP travelers.”
+But limousine company owner Fred Rich said “we’re going to have to break major contracts.”

+“We’re going to have to tell major, major corporate clients we can’t handle their VIP travelers,” Rich said.

 Authorities have been urging everyone else to use public transportation.